SharmaRamesh/ramesh-website/src/pages/articles/2018-10-18---Upgraded-to-Gatsby-v2/index.md

   - 'Gatsby'
   - 'Web Development'
 description: 'Original Gatsby Starter content -not mine!
 This starter has been forked and upgraded to Gatsby v2'
+featuredImage: './jonathan-pease-83071-unsplash.jpg'
 ---

+[//]: # 'Photo by Jonathan Pease on Unsplash'

 This is a Gatsby v2 compatible version of the [lumen](https://github.com/alxshelepenok/gatsby-starter-lumen) starter, started